Scientists Reveal Incredible Glowing Organism In The Ocean That You Can See From Space

 Phytoplankton are swirling in the waters between Tasmania and Australia's southeast coast.

-Experts say these kinds of blooms aren’t unusual for this region, but the scale and visibility from space make it something worth looking into.
+Experts say these kinds of blooms aren’t unusual for this region, but the scale and visibility from space make it something worth investigating.
 Jochen Kaempf, an oceanographer from Flinders University, explained what the images show:

 “The green filament is definitely a phytoplankton bloom extending along the shelf break, which is around 150 meters deep.
 The bluer signal could be sediment located in very shallow water or perhaps a different phytoplankton species.”